Almost 40 tips for Starting an Architecture Firm

 If you'd like to start a website, be sure to check out my post 10 tips for starting a website or if you want to skip ahead and start your website now, check out my website tutorial page using Bluehost, which is the website host that I use for Journey of an Architect.

 With my goal of starting an architecture firm in the near future, this seminar has given me a good foundation of knowledge to safely and successfully start a business.
 There were so many questions that I had about transitioning from being an employee to a sole practitioner, accounting, legal issues, branding, and marketing that were all answered from this seminar.
 Most of all, I had a great time meeting all of the speakers and co-organizing the event.
 As we concluded the one day seminar, I received so much positive feedback from the attendees that ranged from students to young architects.

 I hope you found this information useful and that you have success in starting, maintaining, or growing your architecture firm!
 Let me know what you thought in the comment section below!

 Starting an Architecture Firm is a book for architects who are ready to start a practice.
 This eBook covers the essential information that an architect will need to start their business, manage the firm's finances, understand the basics of contracts, develop a brand, and develop relationships with clients.
-This book is planned to launch on April 6th, but you can pre-order it now for $15 by clicking here.
 If you'd like a free sample, sign up for my Friday Four Newsletter.